BolotZhusupekov07/sorting_algorithms_visualized/README.md

 ## Usage

-You could use the program to understand how each algotigthm works, or sorts a list!
+You could use the program to understand how each algorithm works, or sorts a list!

 After setup; __RUN__ the code, you must see the following window,